The Invincible Company: a review from the digital innovation perspective

 The next question is how to scale a successful innovation to the running business; or how to transfer from the Explore to the Exploit part of the portfolio?

-The Invincible Company mentions many possible actions like invest, pivot and merge, for both the Explore and the Exploit part of the portfolio.
+The Invincible Company mentions many possible actions like investing, pivoting, and merging, for both the Explore and the Exploit part of the portfolio.
 These possible actions are described briefly but adequately and probably clear enough for anyone with a background in innovation.

 However, as “Transfer” is one of the main challenges for most organizations I’ve been speaking to, I was disappointed that within the clear structure of the Explore – Exploit portfolio this topic didn’t get more attention.
 I expected more insights into the ideas from the Strategyzer team, on top of the brief description that’s given on page 23: